Juan Pablo Pérez Alfonzo

 Juan Pablo Pérez Alfonzo (13 December 1903 – 3 September 1979) was a prominent Venezuelan diplomat, politician and lawyer primarily responsible for the inception and creation of the OPEC, along with Saudi Arabian minister Abdullah Tariki.

 Early life and education

-Born in Caracas, Venezuela, Pérez Alfonzo was initially a medical student before pursuing a PhD in political and social sciences at the Central University of Venezuela.
+Born in Caracas, Venezuela, Pérez Alfonzo was initially a medical student at Johns Hopkins University before pursuing a PhD in political and social sciences at the Central University of Venezuela.

 Political career

 Gallegos administration and subsequent exile

 Pérez Alfonzo helped found the political party Democratic Action (AD; Acción Democrática).
 As Minister of Development during the first democratic government of Venezuela, the short-lived administration of Rómulo Gallegos (1947–1948), he was responsible for increasing oil revenues for the country by raising taxes through what later became known worldwide as the 50/50 formula.
 Initially, the Seven Sisters (the dominant Anglo-American oil companies), responded to the 50/50 law by threatening to ramp up production elsewhere while slowing down production in Venezuela.
 Perez Alfonso subsequently encouraged other governments to adopt the 50/50 formula, which they ultimately did.
 The 50/50 formula was the global norm until 1970.

 With the overthrow of the democratically elected government of President Rómulo Gallegos by the military in November 1948, Perez Alfonzo obtained political asylum in the United States after spending 9 months in jail.
 He moved to Mexico for financial reasons, where he resided until the return of democracy in 1958 when the democratically elected President Rómulo Betancourt called him back to government service to finish the job he had begun under the presidency of Gallegos, this time as Minister of Energy.
 During the years he spent in Washington he studied the activities of the oil industry worldwide and, in particular, the Texas Railroad Commission (TRC), which served to reinforce his ideas about creating OPEC, further developing his thoughts about the conservation and stabilization of petroleum production and the defense of oil prices.